-Vocal range and octave choice matter in barbershop… it matters a lot!
-Women, most of you can sing our men’s tenor or lead part, but it will lay pretty low in your range.
-The bass and baritone part on our men’s charts will be too low for most of you, but yes, we have exceptions!
-If you have the notes, in the range written, please sing the part you want!
+Vocal range and octave choice matter in barbershop.
+Women, most of you can sing men’s tenor or lead part, but it may lie low in your range.
+The bass and baritone part of men’s charts might be too low for most of you.
+If you have the notes in the range written, please sing the part you want!

 We do have a cultural request that men and women not sing anything up or down an octave of the arrangement.
-Because of the way our chords stack, it’s not OK to just decide the octave you want to sing.
+Because of the way our chords stack, we ask that you sing your part in the octave written.
 Warm-ups don’t count.

-To help you follow your part, all note stems for your part go the same direction.
-Tenor and baritone, your note stems always go up, lead and bass, your note stems always go down.
+As barbershop notation is only in two staves, all note stems for your part go the same direction.
+Tenor and baritone have note stems that always go up; lead and bass have note stems that always go down.
 It takes a minute to get used to, but you will quickly see how it helps you find your part quickly when notes are close together.